-There are many threats to agricultural sustainability, and if you ask which is the greatest, the answer will depending on to whom the question is posed.
+There are many threats to agricultural sustainability, and if you ask which is the greatest, the answer will depend on to whom the question is posed.

 Depending on the location, the threat can range from salinity to lack of water.
-In many parts of the world, erosion is a big threat that till now has no solution.
+In many parts of the world, erosion is a big threat that has no solution until now.
 While most people assume that only land located next to the ocean can erode, any land can actually face this problem.

 Erosion in agriculture is caused when the soil is damaged due to tillage and over-cultivation.
 The soil detaches, moves, and its disposition changes, making it either less effective or completely unusable.
 Unfortunately, soil erosion occurs much quicker than new soil is cultivated, which leads to a lack of sustainability.

 In other areas, low yield is one of the biggest threats to the agricultural sector.
-Even when farm sizes are average to large, poor infrastructure, outdated farming techniques, and low soil fertility levels can lead to lower yields per acre than other more developed areas.
+Even when farm sizes are average to large, poor infrastructure, outdated farming techniques, and low soil fertility levels can lead to lower yields per acre than in other, more developed areas.

-As a whole, this causes farmers in these areas to increase their use of chemicals and fertilizers to increase production to earn a living wage.
-Sadly, these methods are short-lived and end up causing more pollution in the land, water, and the air.
-Scarcity of resources is another threat to agricultural sustainability.
+This causes farmers in these areas to use chemicals and fertilizers to increase production to earn a living wage.
+Sadly, these methods are short-lived and end up causing more pollution in the land, water, and air.
+The scarcity of resources is another threat to agricultural sustainability.

 Mainly the scarcity of fresh water and healthy land.
 Climate change is a global problem that has increased the need for fresh water in farming and regular consumption.
 At the same time, although the demand has increased, the supply has steadily shrunk.